 - Use “sell before you build” for digital products: validate the outline with a pre-order or waitlist before you create the full thing.

-- Leverage free distribution, like YouTube Shorts, Reels, and Threads; the expanded YouTube Partner Program has accessible entry thresholds for smaller creators in 2025.
+- Leverage free distribution, like YouTube Shorts, Reels, and Threads; the expanded YouTube Partner Program gives smaller creators earlier monetization options in 2025 (subject to eligibility rules).

-- Mind platform fees & policies (TikTok Shop referral fee, Etsy listing/ads rules, marketplace policies) to protect thin margins.
+- Mind platform fees & policies (social commerce referral fees, Etsy listing/ads rules, marketplace policies) so thin margins don’t disappear in costs.

-- Stay compliant: EINs are free from the IRS, and you must disclose paid endorsements/affiliates under the FTC’s updated Guides.
+- Stay compliant: EINs are free from the IRS, and you must disclose paid endorsements and affiliate links under the FTC’s updated Endorsement Guides.

 Step 1 — Choose a No-Money Model You Can Execute This Week